Luxury Ski Holidays Switzerland

 Swiss wine & cuisine

-Gorge on the traditional Swiss dish of melted raclette cheese and paired with Petite Arvine wine - the finest grape in the Valais region.
-A shot of the local digestif Williamine – Swiss pear schnapps – will help you digest the cheese.
+Gorge on the traditional Swiss dish of melted raclette cheese paired with Petite Arvine wine - the finest grape in the Valais region.
+Enjoy a shot of the local digestif Williamine – Swiss pear schnapps.
 Dine on Chez Vrony’s terrace in Zermatt, looking up at the Matterhorn while you indulge in gourmet cuisine.
 Then, glide up the Matterhorn Express VIP gondola with a bottle of champagne.
 In Andermatt, The Chedi Andermatt has a cheese room with wheels of 40 local cheese varieties.

 Sitting at the foot of the famous Matterhorn mountain, Zermatt offers plenty of mileage thanks to its connection with Cervinia.
 Scenic blue runs accommodate intermediates, while more advanced skiers can try the challenging blacks or the extensive off-piste that is accessible by heli-skiing.
 Verbier is part of the Four Valleys and has high-altitude terrain, colouirs and excellent off-piste, making it popular with powder hunters.
 Little-known areas are best explored with a local guide who can show you the best and safest routes down the mountain.

 Dubbed the capital of winter glitz, St. Moritz has numerous glamorous activities.
-These include watching polo, the White Turf horserace or cricket on the frozen lake, testing your nerves on the Cresta Run skeleton toboggan track or perusing the various designer shops.
+These include watching polo, the White Turf horserace or cricket on the frozen lake, testing your nerves on the Cresta Run skeleton toboggan track or perusing the designer shops.
 Hop onboard the après ski train that runs between Andermatt and Sedrun.
-The carriage has a stand-up bar, seating and a DJ playing music on the weekends.
-In Verbier, have an afternoon drink on the sunny terrace of the glamorous Le Mouton Noir before après.
+The carriage has a stand-up bar and a DJ playing music on the weekends.
+In Verbier, have an afternoon drink on the sunny terrace of the glamorous Le Mouton Noir.